 - 5. After all of the disks have been selected, you can decide how much storage capacity will be assigned to the array using. - If you wish to reserve disk space for additional arrays/single disks, use the keyboard to input the amount of space (in GB) you wish to setaside for this particular array. - 6.
-Next, select press to create RAID to complete the RAID Array creation.
-A pop-up window will prompt: Are you sure to create RAID0 with following disk(s).
-Press 'Yes' to confirm.
+Next, select, press to create RAID to complete the RAID Array creation.
+A pop-up window prompt: Are you sure to create RAID0 with specified disk(s).
+Press 'Y' to confirm.
+'N' / 'ESC' to ignore.

 7. A pop-up window will state that RAID creation succeeded.
-Press ok to continue.
+Press any key to continue.
+Press any key to confirm the operation again.